PingOne Advanced Identity Cloud

 Refresh tokens are long-lived by default.

-In the Identity Cloud admin UI, you can change the setting per client under Applications > Client ID > Sign On > Advanced settings > Token Lifetimes.
+In the Advanced Identity Cloud admin UI, you can change the setting per client under Applications > Client ID > Sign On > Advanced settings > Token Lifetimes.

 For details, refer to the OAuth2 provider reference.